mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

 Deploying MediaGoblin
 =====================

-Following this deployment guide will take you step-by-step through setting up your own instance of MediaGoblin.
+This deployment guide will take you step-by-step through setting up your own instance of MediaGoblin.

 MediaGoblin most likely isn't yet available from your operating